nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 </table>

 The significance of the problem contained in the resource.
 All problems **MUST** have a severity of <code>major</code> or <code>minor</code>.
-Where a provider system recordes more than two levels of severity any level of severity above minor is mapped to major.
+Where a provider system records more than two levels of severity any level of severity above minor is mapped to major.

 ### identifier ###